daryl-sen/sequelize-test/README.md

 # Sequelize Beginners' Tutorial

+As a new developer, I really, really disliked the sequelize documentation.
+After watching a couple of videos and getting hands on, I decided to create a beginner's tutorial here.
+I hope this will benefit some other new developer, and this will serve as a reference for myself in the future too.

+In order to keep the information here accurate, I tried to list the relevant page from the official documentation wherever possible.

 ## Repo setup

 Create a `.env` file based on `.env.example`, then run `node construct-config-json` to generate a config.json file based on your environment variables.